 The organism

 Tritrichomonas foetus is a single-celled protozoan parasite that can infect the distal ileum, caecum and colon of cats resulting in predominantly large intestinal diarrhoea.
-In cattle T. foetus can infect the reproductive tract leading to reproductive disease (including endometritis, infertility and abortion), whilst in pigs it colonises the nasal cavity and gastrointestinal tract.
+In cattle, T. foetus can infect the reproductive tract leading to reproductive disease (including endometritis, infertility and abortion), whilst in pigs it colonises the nasal cavity and GI tract.
 It is unclear whether isolates from different host species represent separate species.
 This agent is rarely zoonotic, but good hygiene practice should be applied when handling infected cats or their waste products particularly by immunosuppressed individuals.

 Transmission is via the faeco-oral route, with organisms remaining viable in moist faeces for a small number of days.
 Young cats (<1year age) most commonly show clinical signs, although any age can be affected.
 Prevalence in cats with diarrhoea is variable, with younger cats and those from multi-cat households (especially breeding colonies) at increased risk.